Drop Zone (film): Plot

-Ex-DEA agent and renegade skydiver Ty Moncrief is the mastermind behind the attack, which culminated in the first ever parachute jump from a commercial jet at 30,000 feet.
-Ty plans to use Leedy to hack into the DEA mainframe computer in Washington, D.C. so Ty can auction off the names of undercover agents to drug cartels worldwide.
+Ex-Drug Enforcement Administration (DEA) agent and renegade skydiver Ty Moncrief is the mastermind behind the attack, which culminated in the first-ever parachute jump from a commercial jet at 30,000 feet.
+Ty plans to use Leedy to hack into the DEA mainframe computer in Washington, D.C. so Ty can auction the names of undercover agents to drug cartels worldwide.
 Ty has scheduled this to be accomplished during an Independence Day parachute exhibition and fireworks display, which is the one day every year when security is loosened around the airspace above D.C.

 Pete believes that the hijacking may have been an elaborate prison break meant to free Leedy.
 However, the FBI declares that sneaking a parachute through airport security is impossible, and that parachuting at the jet's altitude and speed is not survivable.
-A devastated Pete is blamed for overreacting to the incident, and forced to turn in his badge.
+A devastated Pete is blamed for overreacting to the incident, and he is forced to resign.

-Undeterred, Pete consults a U.S. Navy high-altitude military parachuting instructor who confirms that he and his team have parachuted from that height and speed, but also states that the high-density metal rings in the parachutes would not pass airport metal detectors and that the operation required either rare skills or suicidal recklessness.
-The instructor believes the world class skydiver Don Jagger could perform the jump, but does not know his current whereabouts.
+Undeterred, Pete consults Commander Dejaye, a US Navy high-altitude military parachuting instructor who confirms that he and his team have parachuted from that height and speed, but Dejaye also states that the high-density metal rings in the parachutes would not pass airport metal detectors and that the operation required either rare skills or suicidal recklessness.
+Dejaye believes the world class skydiver Don Jagger could perform the jump, but he does not know Jagger's whereabouts.
 Pete is instead referred to Jagger's reckless ex-girlfriend, ex-con Jessie Crossman, who runs a skydiving school in the Florida Keys.
 Jessie, who is unaware that Jagger is part of Ty's crew, agrees to train Pete how to skydive, if he will sponsor her team for the parachute exhibition.